 DAVID FONSECA is a co-Artistic Director of the Hip Hop ConnXion HQ professional dance company and regional director of the Hip Hop ConnXion Family which consists of all the HHC branches nationwide.
 He has been part of the HHC family since 2003 and has established himself as one of the leading dancers and choreographers in Chicago.
 David has taught master classes and workshops across the country as well as taught and judged events internationally in countries such as Colombia and Norway.
 He is a representative for the DARE Dance program as well as being named the head choreographer to Aurora East High School dance team.
 Through the Hip Hop ConnXion David has represented Chicago in the USA Hip Hop Championships and the USA in the World Hip Hop Championships in Los Angeles and Las Vegas, helping to secure gold and silver medals in the USA and World varsity divisions.
 He has also had the honor of dancing in some of the most prestigious urban dance shows in the country such as Carnival Choreographers Ball, World of Dance, Dance Chicago and THE ONE!
 David has been featured in both music videos and movies for artists such as Adero and in the feature movie DREAMS as well as opening up for platinum selling recording artist Chris Brown.
 Through working with many dancers and students around the globe, David is greatly devoted to teaching and inspiring children and adults to become better dancers, entertainers, and individuals.

 EMELIA KOOPSEN began her dance and tumbling training at the age of 4 in Kalamazoo, MI with Ballet Arts and Kalamazoo Gymnastics Center.
 From ages 12-18 she spent most of her time training with the Ballet Arts Ensemble.
 Ms. Koopsen spent 5 summers at Blue Lake Fine Arts Camp in Twin Lakes, MI; one summer spent touring in Europe and around the Midwest.
 She had the luxury of studying with the faculty of Western Michigan University while in high school and then continued her training as a student when she attended college at WMU for her first two years.
 She transferred to Grand Valley State University where she finished her Bachelors of Arts in Dance.
 Ms. Koopsen trained with The Grand Rapids Ballet Company and performed with The Grand Rapids Dance Project for three years following graduation.
 Throughout her many years of dancing, she began assisting her mother with pre-ballet classes at Ballet Arts for all of her teen years.
 For the past 10 years, she has been teaching dancers from 3 years old to adults, and everything from ballet, point, tap, jazz, lyrical, and tumbling.
 Ms. Koopsen helped develop parent and tot tumbling, movement, and dance classes for The Grand Rapids Parks & Recreation department in Michigan.
 She also developed the kids and Adult tap program for the community center in Three Rivers, MI.
 She is USA Gymnastics certified instructor.
-Ms. Koopsen truly enjoys dancing and teaching- she moved to the Chicago area in August 2011 and looks forward to sharing her love for dance and tumbling for her second year at LoMastro!
+Ms. Koopsen truly enjoys dancing and teaching- she moved to the Chicago area in August 2011 and looks forward to sharing her love for dance and tumbling for her third year at LoMastro!

-ANGELA ROGNA, a native of Lake Forest, IL, began her dance training at the age of four and performed competitively with a focus in jazz, tap and ballet.
+ANGELA McNICHOLAS, a native of Lake Forest, IL, began her dance training at the age of four and performed competitively with a focus in jazz, tap and ballet.
 As a four-year member of the Lake Forest H.S.
 Varsity Dance Team, Angela developed her skills as a pom dancer, giving her the chance to balance her love of dance and competition with school spirit.
 While on the team, she won six Illinois state championships, and earned individual all-star recognition from the Universal Dance Association.
 As a captain her senior year, she led the team to a national second place finish, their best to date.
 After graduating from Lake Forest H.S., Angela attended the University of Michigan graduating with a BA in English.
 During her college career, she continued to dance on campus and coached for her alma mater, Lake Forest.
 Angela has choreographed several competitive pom routines for dance teams at Jenks H.S. in Oklahoma, Glenbrook South H.S., Lake Forest H.S. and Loyloa Academy.
 Since 2009 Angela has been assistant coach for the Loyola Academy Dance Team, choreographer for the Varsity and JV’s camp and pom routines, and also attends practices weekly to build technical jazz and pom skills.
 Angela is thrilled to be on faculty at LoMastro Performing Arts Academy and continues to pass on her passion for competitive dance.

 SUAVE' Born in London, England, Suavé has been teaching dance since 1987 and has had the opportunity to perform and work with many different artists, groups and companies all over the world.
 Suave' is the founder and executive director of the renowned Hip Hop Connxion, which he created with the goal of developing talent and spreading a positive message to kids and adults in all communities through dance.
 The HHC has taken the highest honors at all levels, notably bringing home the Varsity Gold and Adult Silver medals in the USA Championships, and the Varsity Silver medal in the World Championships.
 Suavé was one of the original members of former Nike sponsored professional dance troupe, Culture Shock-Chicago in 1998 and has appeared in various music videos and movies such as, Walt Disney’s ‘Just Visited’ with Christina Applegate, and as a specialist dancer in the hit movie, ‘SAVE THE LAST DANCE’.
 He was also hired as a dance coordinator as well as featured as a dancer in the movie ‘DREAMS’ in which he worked beside Dave Scott whose credits include ‘U Got Served’, ‘Stomp The Yard’ and ‘Step Up 3’.
 He was the dance coordinator for one of the world’s biggest DJ’s, Bad Boy Bill, at the 2002 B96 Summer B-bash and performed in front of 60,000 people alongside artists such as P-Diddy, Nelly and Ja Rule.
 Suavé guest choreographs at numerous schools and universities and teaches hip hop master classes and workshops in the USA in states.
 He has also been hired to teach in countries such as Norway, Colombia, Ireland and England.
 At present he also choreographs for different movie and recording artists in the USA and guest instructs and judges for competitions in Illinois and overseas.
 As the creator of the biggest annual urban dance showcase in Illinois called THE ONE, alongside producing other major dance shows, Suavé has established himself as one of the most respected leaders in the hip hop industry in the state and in the country.
 With his unique style of teaching, personality, and versatility to work with all ages and skill levels, Suavé has become one of the most sought after choreographers in Chicago.